Faridah-11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Another README file
-0-alias creates an alias
+0-alias creates script that creates an alias